Node Pool Manifest Reference

 GPU Support Manifest

-Node pools allow worker nodes to allocate, attach, and use the flexible GPUs.
-Currently, OKS supports attaching 1 GPU per node.
-For more information about GPUs, see About Flexible GPUs.
+Node pools allow worker nodes to allocate, attach, and use flexible GPUs in OKS clusters.
+For more information about GPUs, see About Flexible GPUs and Using fGPUs With OKS.

 You can configure GPU support under the fgpu section of the node pool manifest.